bainash10/House-Price-Prediction-using-XGB-Regressor-and-Linear-Regression/README.md

-# House Price Prediction Using XGB Regressor & Linear Regression
+# House Price Prediction Using XGBoost & Linear Regression

 This machine learning project focuses on predicting house prices using a dataset containing various property-related and demographic features.
 The goal is to build regression models that can accurately estimate housing prices based on factors like location, population, income, and proximity to the ocean.
 Two models — **XGBoost** and **Linear Regression** — were used and compared to identify the more effective solution.